sujanchikkela/CMPE255_Project/paper/paper.md

 **7. Data Modelling:** After converting our time-series data to stationary, we will move to modelling the data.
 Our tentative plan for now is to perform a naive-univariate prediction only using the target variable.
 We will next use Random forest and then use ensemble methods at advanced level to analyse and compare the performance of different approaches.

 # Models
-Ensemble means combining multiple models to make predictions instead of one model.
+Ensemble means combining multiple models to make predictions instead of one model.Ensemble learning offers a out of the box approach to combine the predictive power of multiple learning models.
+The models that participates in forming the ensemble is called base learners.
 Ensemble uses two types of methods:

 **1. Bagging–**  It means that to create different set of training subsets with replacement and output is decided based on the majority voting.
 For instance Random Forest

-**2. Boosting–** It uses sequential models with the combination of weak learners and strong learners that result into high accuracy.For instance XG BOOST, ADA BOOST, Gradient BOOST
+**2. Boosting–** It uses sequential models with the combination of weak learners and strong learners that result into high accuracy.For instance XG BOOST, ADA BOOST, Gradient BOOST.
+Here, the focus is to built trees sequentially in such a way that each subsequent trees is aimed at reducing the errors of the previous tree model.

+**XGBoost**

+ XGboost is one of the methods under boosting.
+It outperforms other models due to following features:
+ XGboost penalizes models through L2 and L1 regularization which is used to prevent overfitting.
+Our data contains one hot encoded values which shows that data is sparse.
+So there is a need of sparsity aware split finding algorithm for handling different types of sparsity patterns in data.
+In terms of computation also XGboost outperforms as it uses multiple cores on CPU.
+It is used when there is large number of training samples.
+Also when there is a mix numeric and categorical data XGboost is preferred.

 # Comparisons